rackerlabs/technical-blog/content/blog/2020/2020-11-13-amazon-redshift-best-practices-for-optimizing-query-performance/index.md

 Amazon Redshift is a powerful data warehouse service from Amazon Web Services (AWS) that simplifies data management and analytics.
-Let’s take a look at Amazon Redshift and best practices you can implement to optimize data querying performance.
+Let’s take a look at Amazon Redshift and some best practices you can implement to optimize data querying performance.

 ### Data lakes vs. Data warehouse

-Before digging into Amazon Redshift, it is important to know the differences between data lakes and warehouses.
-A data lake, such as Amazon S3, is a centralized data repository that stores structured and unstructured data, at any scale and from multiple sources, without altering the data.
+Before digging into Amazon Redshift, it's important to know the differences between data lakes and warehouses.
+A data lake, like Amazon S3, is a centralized data repository that stores structured and unstructured data, at any scale and from many sources, without altering the data.
-Data warehouses on the other hand, store data in a reconciled state that is optimized to perform ongoing analytics and only the data needed for analytics is loaded into them from data lakes.
+Data warehouses on the other hand, store data in a reconciled state optimized to perform ongoing analytics and only loads the data needed for analytics from data lakes.

 Amazon Redshift takes storage for data analytics one level further, amalgamating the qualities of data lakes and warehouses into a “lake house” approach.
-It allows the querying of large exabyte-scale data lakes while being cost-effective and minimizing data redundancy, as well as minimizing maintenance overhead and operational costs.
+It allows the querying of large exabyte-scale data lakes while being cost-effective, minimizing data redundancy, and minimizing maintenance overhead and operational costs.

-### Amazon Redshift Architecture
+### Amazon Redshift architecture

-In order to process complex queries on big data sets rapidly, Amazon Redshift architecture supports massively parallel processing (MPP) that distributes the job across multiple compute nodes for concurrent processing.
+To rapidly process complex queries on big data sets, Amazon Redshift architecture supports massively parallel processing (MPP) that distributes the job across multiple compute nodes for concurrent processing.